- The Contemplative Rosary with St. John Paul II and St. Teresa of Avila

 • A statement of the expected fruits of the Mystery

-• The Scriptural passage you should consider before embarking on your prayers of the Mystery
+• The Scriptural passage to consider before embarking on your prayers of the Mystery

-• Each Mystery’s own unique Hail Mary, including within each a John Paul II recommended statement of faith “to pull wandering minds back to Christ and center them in the mystery”
+• Each Mystery’s own unique Hail Mary, including within each a statement of faith “to pull wandering minds back to Christ and center them in the mystery”

 • Seven meditations tailored to each Mystery, to accompany your recitation of the Hail Marys (but only employ one at a time)